Asian Stocks, Bitcoin Down As Trade Uncertainty Roils Markets - UrduPoint

 "Confusion reigns around the Trump Administration policy agenda," said Chris Weston, head of research at Pepperstone.

-Japan's Nikkei index dropped more than 1.5 percent at the open while shares in South Korea and Australia also fell more than one percent.
+Japan's Nikkei index closed down 2.17 percent while shares in South Korea and Australia also fell, with Sydney off 1.81 percent.

-Chinese markets, which had been riding a wave of stimulus-induced optimism, were mostly flat on Friday.
+Chinese markets, which had been riding a wave of stimulus-induced optimism, were modestly lower on Friday.

 Chinese stocks jumped after Beijing announced a growth target of around five percent at its annual meeting of the National People's Congress on Wednesday.